PranavOaR/ai-colab-api-demo/README.md

-# 🤖 AI-Powered Data Analysis with Groq API
+# 🤖 AI-Powered Data Analysis with GROQ

 **A student-friendly Google Colab notebook demonstrating how to use free AI (Groq + Llama-3.1) to analyze datasets, generate insights, and create automated reports.**